Coleridge-Initiative-org/adrf-userdocs/docs/_source/export_of_results/submission.rst

   :width: 400
   :alt: Terminal Window Prepare Export

-The window shows all the projects you are a member of listed with a number.
-Please select the project you want to export files for by typing the number associated with this project and press enter.
-The prepare export script then clones your export repository (if necessary) and generates a new branch for the export which is named "export-username-YYYYMMDD".
+The prepare export script clones your export repository (if necessary) and generates a new branch for the export which is named "export-username-YYYYMMDDHHMMSS".

 The export folder connected the the repo is located in your home directory.
-If you are a member of multiple projects, each project has its own export folder.
 You will find two subfolders "input" and "output" in the export folder.

 .. image:: ../images/folders.png
   :width: 400
   :alt: Content of the Export folder

-Now you can drag and drop the files you want to export in the corresponding folders:
+Now you can drag and drop the files you want to export into the corresponding folders:
 * Input folder: please save all files you used to create the files you are asking to export.
 This includes all code files and any other documentation you want to provide with your results.
 * Export folder: all files that you want to export go in this folder.
 Any format is allowed.
 Please remember that if you request graphs we need a csv or txt file showing the numbers behind the graph.
-If you want to export a juypter notebook please clear any data in the notebook before exporting.
+If you want to export a Juypter notebook, please clear any data in the notebook before exporting.

 When you are done with copying the files needed for the export you can close the windows and start the second part of the export request, the actual submission.